Automated Database Testing via LLM-Synthesized SQL Features: Background and Motivation Study

 \subsection{LLM-based Generator Generation}

 \paragraph{Methodology} We employed LLMs to synthesize a statement generator for DuckDB to explore the potential of efficient test case generation.
-We assume a developer might build a fuzzer for DuckDB to continuously test their system (\emph{e.g.}, in a CI/CD process).
-We used ChatGPT o1---one of the most advanced models for code---to synthesize a program capable of generating random \texttt{CREATE TABLE} statements with the following prompt: \prompt{Act as an advanced Python and database developer.
-Please generate a Python script that, upon execution, randomly creates a DuckDB CREATE TABLE statement.} Additionally, we provided the relevant DuckDB documentation to guide the model in generating DBMS-specific content.
+We used ChatGPT o1---one of the most advanced models for code at the time of writing---to synthesize a program capable of generating random \texttt{CREATE TABLE} statements with the following prompt: \emph{``Act as an advanced Python and database developer.
+Please generate a Python script that, upon execution, randomly creates a DuckDB CREATE TABLE statement.''} Additionally, we provided relevant documentation to guide the model in generating DBMS-specific content.